 - 15.1.
-Annual Leave: The following annual leave entitlements apply - The minimum annual leave allowance (on appointment) will be 24 days per year - There will be an additional 5 days at 5 years continuous local government service (granted from anniversary of start date). - There will be an additional 3 days at 10 years Reading Borough Council service (granted from following 1 April). - The minimum annual leave allowance (on appointment) will be 30 days per year for the senior pay group - The maximum annual leave allowance for all staff will be 32 days. - 15.2.
+Annual Leave: The following annual leave entitlements apply - The minimum annual leave allowance (on appointment) will be 24 days per year - There will be an additional 5 days at 5 years continuous local government service (granted from anniversary of start date). - There will be an additional 3 days at 10 years Reading Borough Council service (granted from following 1 April).

+- The minimum annual leave allowance (on appointment) will be 30 days per year for the senior pay group - The maximum annual leave allowance for all staff will be 32 days. - 15.2.
 Salary Sacrifice Schemes / Employee discount schemes: All employees can access salary sacrifice schemes for childcare vouchers, Kennet Day Nursery, Added Voluntary Contributions (AVCs), bicycle purchase, and lease cars.
 There are also non-subsidised employee discount schemes. - 15.3.
-Flexible Working: All employees can access flexible working arrangements subject always to the needs of the service. - 15.4.
+Flexible Working: All employees can access flexible working arrangements from their first day of employment subject always to the needs of the service. - 15.4.
 Car Allowances / Expenses: The Council will meet or reimburse authorised travel, subsistence and (exceptionally) accommodation costs for attendance at necessary and approved meetings and training events.
 The Council does not regard such costs as remuneration but as non-pay operational costs.
 This policy is applied consistently to the Head of Paid Service, chief officers and other employees.
 The locally determined car allowance reimbursement rate for necessary and approved work-related travel is 45p per mile for all authorised car users.
+Employees with a salary sacrifice lease car undertaking approved work-related travel receive the relevant HMRC advisory rate depending on the engine size of their vehicle.
 No other car allowance (e.g. monthly lump sum) is payable to any employee.